Singapore · 2026

 Switch the GST toggle ON (9%) for standard taxable items or OFF (0%) for GST-free food and residential rent to see your calculated totals.

-GST Calculator
+SG GST Calculator

-Apply GST
+APPLY GST

-GST (9%) S$900.00
+GST (9%) SGD 900.00

 At a Glance